 In addition to using more conventional job search tactics like applying for posted opportunities, it’s also important to to tap into the hidden job market (i.e. unadvertised jobs) using networking strategies.
 According to a recent study, roughly 85% of jobs are unadvertised!

 Using the professional networking platform LinkedIn you can search for professionals working at companies of interest.
 Ask to do informational interviews, which are casual, 15 minute conversations via email, phone, or Zoom where you can ask questions like How did you get started in XYZ field?
 What do you like about working for XYZ company?
 What is the turnover rate?
 Does XYZ company offer flexible work arrangements?

 If the company has an unadvertised opportunity, your new contact might pass along your resume directly to the hiring manager!

-For more specific tips on how to build your network to land an unadvertised job, check out How to Land an Unadvertised Job in 2020
+For more specific tips on how to build your network to land an unadvertised job, check out How to Land an Unadvertised Job

 Tip #4 For Finding a Flexible Job